CCL takes over websiteClick to view story

 A plastic modular belt is a belt formed of small – usually hinged – sections, and typically has the appearance of “chain mail” or thick mesh.

-Whereas it is possible to include bends in a belt conveyor by incorporating a belt bend module, a plastic modular belt can combine straight sections with multiple bends of varying different radiuses all in one continuous run; something that is impossible – or very expensive – in a traditional belt conveyor.
+Whereas it is possible to include bends in a traditional belt conveyor by incorporating a belt bend module, a plastic modular belt conveyor can combine straight sections with multiple bends of varying different radiuses all in one continuous run, forming arbitary curves and loops; something that is impossible – or insanely expensive – in a traditional belt conveyor.

 In addition to the “chain mail” style plastic modular conveyors described above, plastic modular conveyors can also come in a plate link form, and also a slat form.
 These are a very economical alternative to steel Plate Link conveyors or Slat conveyors, and are popular in the food manufacture and processing industry.
 They are, however, limited in their carrying capacity and temperature tolerance compared to their steel counterparts.